-Aim: To study the antiulcer activity of a drug using pylorus ligand (SHAY) Rat Model and NSAIDS induced Ulcer Model.
+Aim: To study the antiulcer activity of a drug using pylorus ligand (SHAY) Rat Model and discomfort and morbidity.

-Gastro- intestinal disorders are one of the severe classes of human ailments causing maximum discomfort and morbidity.
+NSAIDS induced Ulcer Model.

-Peptic Ulcer is one such GIT disorder.
-It is a chronic inflammatory condition involving a group of disorders characterized by ulceration in regions of upper gastrointestinal tract where parietal cells secret pepsin and hydrochloric acid.
+Gastro- intestinal disorders are one of the severe classes of human ailments causing maximum of disorders characterized by ulceration in regions of upper gastrointestinal tract where parietal cells secret pepsin and hydrochloric acid.
 There are several causes including stress, alcohol consumption, cigarette smoking, H.Pylori infection, ingestion of certain drugs and chemicals etc.